smaclell/smaclell.github.io/_drafts/compiling-thoughts.md

 or a have means to scale what one person could do until I learned how to program.
 It made me feel like I had super powers to create new worlds and do things I never thought possible.
-An app or website can easily reach the whole world and have connected humanity more than anything else.
+An app or website can easily reach the whole world and connect humanity more than anything else that has come before.
 The recent years have taught me a great deal about software development and craftsmanship but I still feel I have barely scratched the surface.
 Over time programming became a new passion of mine for creating great software as a means to improve lives,